Installing FFmpeg on Ubuntu

 snap version terminal output

-1. Update and upgrade the repository with:
+1. Update the repository with:

 sudo apt update && sudo apt upgrade

-2. Install Snap by running:
+2. Install Snap with:

 sudo apt install snapd